 Kevin Greeland is a cross disciplinary artist and art educator who splits his time between Southern California and upstate New York.
-Greelands artwork includes painting, printmaking, handmade books, sculpture, installation and performance art.
+Greelands artwork includes painting, printmaking, sculpture, installation and performance art.
 Kevin Greeland received a Master of Fine Arts from Memphis College of Art, Memphis, TN and a Bachelor of Science in Art Education from Kutztown University, Kutztown, PA.

 He has been recognized as an outstanding art educator receiving a Teacher of the Year Award from Metropolitan Nashville-Davidson County Public Schools, Nashville, TN (2002-2003 School Year.)
 Greeland is a recipient of a Hohenberg European Travel Fellowship in 2006, he also participated in the residency program Art in Amsterdam at Wackers Art Academy in Amsterdam, The Netherlands in 2007.